CopperEgg/copperegg-powershell/UCM-Powershell-MSSQL/README.md

 All the errors and events are logged in C:\Program Files\UCM-Powershell\ucm-metrics.log

+## Script Options

+As of now, the script supports two options apart from the normal mode in which it runs :
+- You can run the script in debug mode which will generate more logs (in case you want to see the flow of code or you are debugging some exception).
+Open a powershell terminal, navigate to c:\program files\ucm-powershell\ and run

+`Start-UCM-Monitor.ps1 -Debug`

+- Dashboard is created for the metric group during installation but in case you want to create the dashboard again, open a powershell terminal, navigate to c:\program files\ucm-powershell\ and run

+`Start-UCM-Monitor.ps1 -MakeDashboard`

+This will just create the dashboard and exit, i.e. **the script will not monitor your instances with this command**.

 ## Requirements
-This release requires Powershell v3.0, which ships with Windows 8 and Windows Server 2012.

 The script has been tested on:
-- Windows 8 system and  SQL Server 2012
+- Windows 8  and  SQL Server 2012.
-- Windows 10 system and SQL Server 2014
+- Windows 10 and SQL Server 2014.
-- Windows 10 system and SQL Server 2012
+- Windows 10 and SQL Server 2012.

-Prerequisites :
+All of the above systems had powershell 3.0 installed.
+Apart from that, the script has following requirements

-* Powershell v3.0, you can download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=34595)
+* Powershell v3.0 is required, you can download it from [here](http://www.microsoft.com/en-us/download/details.aspx?id=34595) If you want to check your powershell version, open a powershell terminal and run

+`$PSVersionTable.PSVersion`

+This will show you Powershell major version, minor version etc.

 * A Uptime Cloud Monitor account is also required.
 [IDERA](https://www.idera.com/infrastructure-monitoring-as-a-service/freetrialsubscriptionform)